 - UNCHANGED!
 The ICC does not provide recommendations on whether a patient with FOP should or should not receive a COVID vaccine. - UNCHANGED!
 The decision to take a vaccine is a personal one and based on the balance of risks and benefits, and this should be discussed with your medical team.
-ICC continues to recommend that COVID-19 vaccines be administered that same route that it was approved (ie intramuscular). - Updated!
-Additional information about COVID-19 and COVID vaccination in patients with FOP is now published. (https://ojrd.biomedcentral.com/articles/10.1186/s13023-022-02246-4) - Amongst 15 FOP patients who received intramuscular COVID-19 vaccination.
+ICC continues to recommend that COVID-19 vaccines be administered that same route that it was approved (ie intramuscular). - UPDATED!
+Additional information about COVID-19 and COVID vaccination in patients with FOP is now published. (https://ojrd.biomedcentral.com/articles/10.1186/s13023-023-02638-0) - Amongst 23 FOP patients who received intramuscular COVID-19 vaccination.
 Most common symptoms were pain/soreness, tiredness and swelling.
-1 out of 15 developed a flare up and none were hospitalized. - Amongst 10 FOP patients with COVID-19 infection.
+These symptoms are similar to those reported by the general population.
+1 out of 23 developed a flare up.
+No patients who received the COVID-19 vaccine were hospitalized. - Amongst 19 FOP patients with COVID-19 infection.
 Most common symptoms were fatigue, loss of taste or smell and cough.
-2 out 10 FOP patient developed flare ups and 1 patient was hospitalized. - UNCHANGED!
-Vaccines are now generally available for children age 5 or over.
-ICC does not provide recommendations on whether a patient with FOP should or should not receive a COVID vaccine - UPDATED!
+2 out 19 FOP patient developed flare ups and 3 patients were hospitalized. - UPDATED!
+Vaccines are now generally available for children age 6 months or over.
+ICC does not provide recommendations on whether a patient with FOP should or should not receive a COVID vaccine.
+Discuss with your medical team, as local recommendations on when to take a vaccine or eligibility for a vaccine may vary. - UPDATED!
 ICC does not provide recommendations for or against the booster vaccination, but boosters should be considered if you completed vaccinations previously and are in a high risk area.
-Please consult with your medical team prior to receiving the booster to discuss if a booster is appropriate and safe.
+Please consult with your medical team prior to receiving the booster to discuss if a booster is appropriate and safe. - UPDATED!
+Patients with FOP are at high risk of complications with COVID-19 infection and should discuss with their medical team if use of monoclonal antibodies or anti-retroviral medications would be beneficial, in the event of a SARS-CoV2 infection. - o Monoclonal antibodies are given intravenously and are approved for adults and pediatric patients (≥12 years of age weighing ≥40 kg).
+Those innervations should be started as early as possible and before 10 days of symptoms onset.
+Note that some monoclonal antibodies are not effective against the newest strains of SARS-CoV2.

-- UPDATED!
-Patients with FOP are at high risk of complications with COVID-19 infection and should discuss with their medical team if use of monoclonal antibodies or antiretroviral medications would be beneficial, in the event of a SARS-CoV2 infection. - Monoclonal antibodies are given intravenously and are approved for adults and pediatric patients (≥12 years of age weighing ≥40 kg).
-Those innervations should be started as early as possible and before 10 days of symptoms onset. - Anti-retrovirals are pills that have been approved.
+- Anti-retrovirals are pills that have been approved.
 These should generally be administered within 5 days of symptoms onset. - Availability and recommendations of the use of these treatments are rapidly changing and country specific.
 Some of these therapies may not work against strains prevalent in a particular region.
-Please consult with your local medical team for recommendations - o Discuss with your doctors to make sure there are no medication interactions - UPDATED!
-Thank you to all of our prior participants who have contributed clinical data about FOP and COVID/SARS-CoV2 infection.
+Please consult with your local medical team for recommendations - o Discuss with your doctors to make sure there are no medication interactions - If you are in a clinical trial it is important to discuss any vaccines or therapies with your study doctors. - Thank you to all of our prior participants who have contributed clinical data about FOP and COVID/SARS-CoV2 infection.
 The studies at UCSF have now concluded and are published here: